Home ] Up ]

 Where is the suppressor placed?

-A suppressor is normally placed in the lowest impedance path that is involved in feedback causing unwanted instability.
+A suppressor is normally placed in the lowest impedance portion of the path involved in the unwanted instability.
 In a transistor or FET, this can be the collector or drain lead.
 In a vacuum tube suppression is normally (but not always) placed in the anode lead.
+The anode is a better place because the impedance from the physical element inside the tube to the external anode connection point is almost always a very short, heavy, direct connection.
+This means a very low amount of additional external resistance has a large effect on system gain.